sdoboli/Lab8_CSC16_S21/README.md

-# Lab 8: Pointers and OOP
+# Lab 9: Deck of cards and a card game

 ## Preliminary steps: